saturdaifever/PluginsParty/readme.md

 - Interactive command-line interface for LLM conversations
 - Markdown rendering for rich text responses
+- support model-specific instructions and plugins-handling instructions
-- Support for standard ChatGPT plugins
+- Support for standard ChatGPT compatible plugins
 - Support for multiple target language models (Vicuna, StableVicuna, GPT-3.5, GPT-4, etc.)
 - Ability to execute code blocks provided by the assistant
 - Support for streaming mode with the OpenAI API (where applicable)